China swipes at 'hysterical' U.S. at global security gathering

 "Not that you reward the attacker, the aggressor, but that you stand up for international law and for those who were attacked.
 China is as a permanent member of the UN Security Council obligated to use its influence to secure world peace."

-(Reporting by Humeyra Pamuk, Ryan Woo, Trevor Hunnicutt, Sabine Siebold, Andrew Gray, Alexander Ratz, John Irish, Andreas Rinke, Jonathan Landay; writing by Matthias Williams; Editing by Alex Richardson)
+(Reporting by Humeyra Pamuk, Ryan Woo, Trevor Hunnicutt, Sabine Siebold, Andrew Gray, Alexander Ratz, John Irish, Andreas Rinke, Jonathan Landay; writing by Matthias Williams; Editing by Alex Richardson and Diane Craft)

 ((matthias.williams@thomsonreuters.com;))